Bob Greene: Newspaper column

 Greene's primary focus remained his newspaper column, for which he won the National Headliner Award for best column in 1977 from an American journalism group.
 Shortly afterward, Greene was hired by Chicago Tribune and began making occasional guest appearances on local television, eventually landing a commentary slot on the ABC news program Nightline.
 He also wrote the "American Beat" column in Esquire.

+According to the September 27, 2021 Wall Street Journal, "columnist Bob Greene, syndicated then in more than 100 newspapers, started the successful WAM movement—We Ain’t Metric—in 1978."

 In January 1980, Greene assisted Los Angeles Police in apprehending a man who had allegedly written letters to Greene as well as to police threatening to go on a killing spree.
 At that time Greene's column appeared in approximately 120 newspapers, including one in the Los Angeles community of Huntington Park where the letter writer lived.
 In the first week of January, Greene traveled to Los Angeles at the request of police.
 Through the use of his column, Greene gave out a phone number to his hotel room that the letter writer, who identified himself in letters as "Moulded to Murder", was to use to contact Greene.
 Police were able to trace the call and arrest the man at a payphone.
 Greene chronicled these events in his daily column as they occurred.

 In 1989, he asked Vietnam veterans if they had really been spat upon when they returned from overseas.
 The response was so overwhelming, he published a book—Homecoming: When the Soldiers Returned From Vietnam— full of the letters he received.